f4grx/hltools/README.md

 # hltools
 Hermes-Lite SDR tools

-hl-detect.py: attempt to detect hpsdr devices on the local network.
+ * metis-detect.py: attempt to detect hpsdr devices on the local network.
 Send a probe and display all responses. no formatting yet.
+ * metis-emu.py: this script emulates the behaviour of a hpsdr card. just the detection for now, so I can test the detector script.